Negotiating Precarious Positions/ Cinema Journal Teaching Dossier Vol 4 (2)

 C. Paul Sellors is a Lecturer in Film Theory, History, and Criticism at Edinburgh Napier University.
 He is the author of Film Authorship: Auteurs and Other Myths (2010) and has published in journals including Screen, Living Pictures, Film and Philosophy, and The Journal of Aesthetics and Art Criticism.
 He is also a Senior Fellow of the Higher Education Academy.

 Ben Stork has been teaching university classes as either a primary or secondary instructor since 2002, first as a graduate student then as an adjunct.
-He has been an online tutor at The Teaching Media Community for 7 years.
 He is currently beginning his third year as a Lecturer in the Film Studies program at Seattle University.
 He teaches a range of classes from introduction to film studies, film genres, film theory, and film history to philosophy of history and introduction to cultural studies.
 His research and teaching focus on the intersection of documentary, politics, and critical theory.
 He is also involved in the non-tenure track faculty union drive at Seattle University and adjunct activism generally.
 For another example of making precarity a topic in the classroom see his “On Not Being a Professor” at the Faculty Forward Network Blog.